Sandeepji-5/password-generator/README.md

 # password-generator
-this is my 2nd repo.
+this is my 2nd repos.
 i am fond of web d.